On this page:

 Transit money must be delivered/paid according to the client's instructions, or as soon as practicable if no time is specified.

+You must record and keep particulars sufficient to identify the relevant transaction and the purpose for which the money is received.
 The same process should be followed for general trust money received in cash or by EFT.

 If non-cash payment is made, you must record details to identify the transaction.